About the Minnesota Justice Foundation

 The Minnesota Justice Foundation’s most basic goal and the driving philosophy behind it is to link volunteer law students with opportunities to assist attorneys in meeting the legal needs of the low-income community.Learn More

 MJF was incorporated in 1982 by a group of University of Minnesota law students who were concerned about serving their communities.
 These visionary students believed that lawyers and law students have a special professional obligation to provide quality legal services to those who cannot afford legal representation.Learn More

 Take a look at MJF’s financial history and view our Annual Reports.Learn More

 The experienced, capable, and passionate people behind MJF and its successes.

 The MJF Board of Directors consists of 32 members representing all areas of the Minnesota legal community.

-MJF supports student chapters at each of Minnesota’s four law schools.
+MJF supports student chapters at each of Minnesota’s three law schools.